rochars/wavefile/README.md

 The available options:
 ```
+  --resample   Ex: wavefile input.wav --resample=44100 output.wav
+               Change the sample rate.
+The input file is not affected.
+               Use with --method to change the interpolation method:
+               Ex: wavefile in.wav --resample=8000 --method=sinc out.wav
+               If --method is ommited, cubic interpolation will be used.

   --bitdepth   Ex: wavefile input.wav --bitdepth=32f output.wav
                Change the bit depth.
                The input file is not affected.
                Possible values: 8, 16, 24, 32, 32f, 64

-  --resample   Ex: wavefile input.wav --resample=44100 output.wav
-               Change the sample rate.
-               The input file is not affected.

   --compress   Ex: wavefile input.wav --compress=adpcm output.wav
                Apply compression to the file.